 Are your practitioners qualified to treat me?

 Wyatt and Melissa Krajeski are Licensed Acupuncturists by the State of Utah and each have more than 12 years of clinical experience.
 Furthermore, each practitioner holds a Master’s degree, has completed over 3,000 hours of postgraduate training in acupuncture and Chinese herbal medicine and is board certified by the National Certification Commission in Acupuncture and Oriental Medicine (NCCAOM).
 You can rest assured knowing that you are being cared for by a well-trained, experienced professional when you are treated at Longevity Acupuncture Clinic.

 We realize that sometimes you need to reschedule or cancel your appointment.
 Treatments cancelled less than 24-hours in advance will incur a cancellation fee of the treatment price.
 We understand that emergencies arise and weather prevents travel, but you must call prior to missing your appointment to avoid a cancellation fee.
 Please note that scheduling an appointment is your acceptance of this policy.

 Our hours are by appointment, Monday – Friday from 9am – 6pm.
 You may schedule your appointments online, by email, or by phone.
 Additionally, each of our practitioners can be reached directly to answer any questions you may have about how acupuncture and Oriental Medicine can benefit your specific complaint.

 Do you accept insurance?

-Licensed Acupuncturists in Utah do not bill insurance companies directly.
+Longevity Acupuncture Clinic does not bill insurance companies directly.
 However, we can provide you an invoice and the necessary diagnosis and treatment codes to submit to your insurance company for reimbursement.
 Please ask your insurance company for information on specifics regarding your coverage.